Large Stonefly

 Large Nymph Dead Drift

-A substantial, heavily weighted stonefly nymph pattern (size 8–10, with tungsten bead) fished on a tight-line nymphing rig in the deep runs and pockets of fast upland rivers is the most productive approach.
-The nymph should be barely clearing the bottom, touching stones occasionally.
-Takes from large trout are typically firm and confident.
+A substantial, heavily weighted stonefly nymph pattern (size 8–10, with tungsten bead) fished on a tight-line nymphing rig in the deep runs of fast upland rivers is the most productive approach.

 Fly patterns